This add-on lets you toggle facets (and other elements) based on certain conditions.

 $('.facetwp-facet-categories').closest('.widget')

-To do the same for an other facet, you can just add a second selector, on a new line:
+To do the same for another facet, you can just add a second selector, on a new line:

 How to use custom fUtil code?